gmatilla/datacreek/README.md

 ## Configuration

-The toolkit uses a YAML configuration file (default: `configs/config.yaml`).
-Database connection settings can be provided either through the `DATABASE_URL` environment variable or a `database.url` entry in the YAML file.
-By default a local SQLite file `datacreek.db` is used, but you can point this to any SQLAlchemy compatible database.
+Datacreek loads a YAML configuration file by first checking the `DATACREEK_CONFIG` environment variable, then `datacreek/default.yaml` (when packaged), and finally `configs/default.yaml`.
+The `configs/default.yaml` file is the canonical runtime configuration; it defines ingestion, caching, watcher, and metric defaults used by the workers and API.
+The lighter `datacreek/config.yaml` remains available as a sample for the CLI-facing LLM generators, but the values that drive the service should be kept in sync with `configs/default.yaml` when you need to override defaults.
+Database connection settings can still be provided via `DATABASE_URL` or by adding a `database.url` entry to the YAML file.

 ### Database initialization